Detailed Training Information

 - Continued personal and professional development, which includes daily mindfulness meditation practice; yoga and other body-centered awareness practices; and relevant professional education and training.

-At this stage, three or more silent, teacher-led mindfulness meditation retreats are required.
+At this stage, four (4) silent, teacher-led mindfulness meditation retreats are required.

 Phase 4: Teacher Certification